 The Organization receives funding from the State of Tennessee Department of Finance and Administration, Division of Intellectual and Developmental Disabilities for family support services to be provided to persons with severe disabilities and who are eligible for such support.
 Certain requirements must be met as provided by the Family Support Guidelines Act before support can be given by the Organization.
-During 2015, the Organization also received funding from the State of Tennessee Department of Mental Health and Substance Abuse Services for targeted family support services to be provided to persons with mental illness, which was not renewed during 2016.
-The Organization paid \$596,085 and \$659,977 during the years ended June 30, 2016 and 2015, respectively, to eligible persons for family support services.
+The Organization paid \$667,209 and \$596,085 during the years ended June 30, 2017 and 2016, respectively, to eligible persons for family support services.

 The Organization receives funding from the Metropolitan Government of Nashville and Davidson County that provides the Organization with funds for distribution on behalf of eligible individuals by having past due rent, mortgage, or utilities.
 A similar grant contract through the West End Home Foundation also provides the Organization with funds to distribute relating to eviction support and utility services for seniors.
-The Organization paid \$95,410 and \$54,916 during the years ended June 30, 2016 and 2015, respectively, to eligible persons under these programs.
+The Organization paid \$24,712 and \$95,410 during the years ended June 30, 2017 and 2016, respectively, to eligible persons under these programs.